 “People from LGBTIQ+ communities are overrepresented among people experiencing homelessness, and need appropriate support and access to housing.
 Housing equality must be the goal of an equal society”

-Luke Hilakari, Secretary of Victorian Trades Hall Council (VTHC):
+Luke Hilakari, Secretary, Victorian Trades Hall Council (VTHC):

 “Victorian Trades Hall Council stands in solidarity today and every day with LGBTIQ union members and the LGBTIQ community more broadly.
 We support their demands for adequate funding for specialist healthcare services for the LGBTIQ community, because everyone has a right to quality healthcare that meets their needs.”